 3. Women, live longer than men and take more time off from the workforce

-We are living longer than men by an average of 6 to 8 years.
+We are living longer than men by several years.
 This means we need more money for our financial success in retirement than men will.

 Besides being paid less, many of us will take time away from the workforce and away from pursuing career paths temporarily or permanently to have and raise children, which reduces our lifetime earnings even further.
 Are you single?
 Here are our top money tips for single ladies!